By: Tracey Wik

 Millennials did grow up in prosperous times with many options available, but they are no longer new to the workplace.
 The early Millennials are well established in their careers being over 30.
 This means they have been working for close to a decade; consider the preferences of this demographic group as being inclusive and public merits consideration in your leadership development strategy.

 Given the flat inclusive demands of today’s marketplace, designing leadership development with self-selection criteria rather than manager nomination criteria allows more people to opt in earlier, giving you bigger pools of talent to develop.
-To break-out of a command and control thinking structuring leadership development as the development of skills needed by anyone, a portfolio of skills is needed regardless of title, rank, or geography.
+To break-out of command and control thinking, and structure leadership development as the development of skills needed by anyone, a portfolio of skills is needed regardless of title, rank, or geography.
 The criteria for selection into leadership roles can be the same, but structuring the roles to allow for an employee’s self-selection gives the responsibility for success to the employee.
 It is no longer granted by title, but by merit.

 This degree of agency over one’s career is something Millennials, in particular, appreciate having.
 In fact, why not make the success criteria a public conversation managed amongst the pool competing?
-The notion that Millennials want a trophy for showing-up is not only insulting, it is not accurate.
+The notion that Millennials want a trophy for showing up is not only insulting, it is not accurate.
 They want to compete on merit for things that matter to them.
 Being part of a select leadership cadre is a game worth playing.